cotes2020/jekyll-theme-chirpy/_posts/01GCP/Compute/Container/GKE.md

 ## Networking

 4 distinct networking problems:
-- Highly-coupled `container-to-container` communications: this is solved by <font color=blue> Pods and localhost </font> communications.
+- Highly-coupled `container-to-container` communications: this is solved by <font color=LightSlateBlue> Pods and localhost </font> communications.
 - `Pod-to-Pod` communications: this is the primary focus of this document.
 - `Pod-to-Service` communications: this is covered by <font color=red> Services </font>
 - `External-to-Service` communications: this is also covered by <font color=red> Services </font>